 Customer service has become a long-lost art in the aftermath of the pandemic, but Fool is still hanging strong.

-It’s not exactly a straight-up refund, but the policy is understandable considering the amount of upfront value when you join.
+It’s not exactly a straight-up refund, but the policy is understandable when you consider the amount of upfront value you get when you join.

 Motley Fool Options Reviews from Members